 Mount Baker Theatre (MBT) has been bringing entertainment from around the world to Bellingham (and the entire Bellingham region) since 1927.
+So it’s fitting their theme for the 2019-2020 is “Elevate Your Everyday” on Mount Baker Theatre’s “Towering Peak of Entertainment.”
 That is an understatement when you consider the historic building and world-class, culturally-diverse live theater, dance, celebrity, and music performances that come to beautiful Bellingham from across the globe.
-And the 2016-2017 season is no exception.
 I took a tour of this architectural gem with Executive Director Brad Burdick to learn more about the powerhouse of Bellingham’s downtown arts district and its impressive list of upcoming shows.

 Preserving History and Entertaining Ghosts

 Over $14 million in capital improvements have transformed this living machine.
 The theater’s interior is breath-taking and its exterior iconic.
 My tour took us to the heights of the balcony, the depths of the orchestra pit, and behind the curtain that hides the modern and historic secrets of how the magic is made.
 But my description can’t do it justice.
-Instead, the best way to experience this incredible venue is to schedule your very own free tour.
+Take a look at the 2019-2020 season and book your tickets today.

 But tours aren’t for the easily scared because rumor has it that the theater is haunted by a friendly ghost named Judy, along with other spirits.
 Although some sightings have been correlated with consumption of adult beverages, others have gone unexplained.
 A safe in a former office turned storage room was mysteriously closed and no one knew the combination.
 After many, many years the room was being cleaned for renovation and the safe was suddenly discovered open!